 After you bait the ring (use gloves if you don’t want dirty hands), toss it in the water and wait a few minutes.
 Kids love tossing the ring in the water but may require some help.
 After some time (ask the locals how they’re biting), pull up your line and see if you’ve nabbed a tasty crustacean that’s large enough to keep.
 It may be a while, so bring chairs, water, snacks, sunscreen, hand sanitizer and games to help the little ones pass the time if you like.

-Keepers must measure 5 and 3/4 inches across the back.
-All females and small males must be released.
+Keepers must measure 5.75 inches across the back.
+All females (which have shorter abdominal flaps) and small males must be released to ensure a healthy population.
 These simple practices are what made Oregon’s Dungeness crab industry the first certified sustainable in the world.
-(Females can be recognized by their shorter abdominal flaps.
-See the Oregon Department of Fish and Wildlife recreational crab fishing page for details.)
+See the Oregon Department of Fish and Wildlife’s excellent “How to Crab” page for details.

 Once you’ve pulled up your crab, many dockside spots will cook your catch for you, so you can take your freshly steamed crab out back and enjoy a picnic.
 If you don’t catch anything, don’t despair: Many docks will have a large selection of fresh crab ready for purchase, which you can also have cooked on-site or take home to enjoy.
 If you do bring it home for dinner, check out Oregon’s Dungeness crab recipe page for inspiration — from crab cakes and crab rolls to crab chowder and the best way to prepare a whole crab.
 Make sure to say hello to the sea lions you may see lounging on the dock.